margOnline/cv/README.md

 ***Looking for***
-A back end developer role in London or the US on a competitive salary with flexible working conditions and a learning culture.
+A developer role in London or the US on a competitive salary with flexible working conditions and a learning culture.

 Code examples
 -------------